f/f/README.md

 - 🏹  [Curriculum vitae, the path of my life (**LinkedIn**)](https://linkedin.com/in/fatihkadirakin)

 Do not forget to view my open source projects below 👇🏻

+> P.S.
+To read this intro on terminal, just run `npx fka`.
+But why? -- why not? 🤷🏻‍♂️